-When it comes to the Sacrament of Ordination, to the priesthood and deaconate, we also do what Jesus did.
+When it comes to the Sacrament of Ordination to the priesthood and diaconate, we also do what Jesus did.
 What did He do?
-Well, He gathered 12 men around Him as His Apostles, prepared them for three years every day, and then, after His Resurrection, He appeared to them in an upper room and “breathed on them and said, ‘receive the Holy Spirit’” (John 20:20).
-For some reason He only picked men for this.
+Well, He gathered twelve men around Him as His Apostles, prepared them every day for three years, and then, after His Resurrection, He appeared to them in an upper room and “breathed on them and said, ‘receive the Holy Spirit’” (John 20:20).
+For some reason, He only picked men for this.
 Why?
 I guess we’ll ultimately have to ask Him this question in Heaven.
 We can speculate and come up with reasons, but the bottom line is that we do what He did.
 Therefore, the Church has declared that we have no authority to do anything else.
 As a matter of fact, to change what He did would be like saying we can use grape juice for baptism or pizza for the Holy Eucharist.
 We simply cannot change what He gave us.

-Deacons were first seen in the Acts of the Apostles and were instituted by Jesus through the guidance of the Holy Spirit.
-The first ones to be ordained deacons were 7 men.
+Deacons first appear in the Acts of the Apostles and were instituted by Jesus through the guidance of the Holy Spirit.
+The first ones to be ordained deacons were seven men.
 Again, this is something we cannot change.

-As for the last part of your question, why the Catholic Church has nuns and others Protestant Churches do not, it’s in part a historical question.
-As early as the New Testament times certain widows were acknowledged as having a special role in the community.
-Slowly over time this role became more organized.
+As for the last part of your question, why the Catholic Church has nuns and others Protestant churches do not, it’s in part a historical question.
+As early as New Testament times, certain widows were acknowledged as having a special role in the community.
+Over time this role became more organized.
 In the centuries to come, as the monastic life of men developed, so also the communities of widows and other consecrated women developed.
 The Catholic Church is blessed with almost 2,000 years of this development and transformation into the current structures of the religious life for men and women.
-Though religious life for men and women as a brother, monk or sister is not a sacrament, it is a special calling.
-For a more detailed look at the history of this, see the link below.
+Though religious life for men and women as a brother, monk, or sister is not a sacrament, it is a special calling.
+For a more detailed look at the history of religious life, see the link below.